raspberrypi/documentation/configuration/wireless/access-point.md

 ip addr
 ```

 The `wlan0` and `eth0` no longer have IP addresses, as they are now controlled by the bridge.
-It is possible to use a static IP address for the bridge if required, but generally, if the Raspberry Pi access point is connected to a ADSL router, the DHCP address will be fine.
+It is possible to use a static IP address for the bridge if required, but generally, if the Raspberry Pi access point is connected to an ADSL router, the DHCP address will be fine.